-Corporate offices need to be clean if you want to continue to impress your clients and keep your employees healthy.
+Facilities need to be clean if you want to continue to impress your clients and keep your employees healthy.
 But we don’t just mean taking out the trash.
-It needs to go above and beyond surface level cleaning.
-Businesses should have industrial strength, professional cleaning companies that will come in after closing and disinfect, vacuum, and take out the trash.
+It needs to go above and beyond surface-level cleaning.
+Businesses should have professional cleaning companies that will come in after closing to disinfect, vacuum, and take out the trash.
 Since there are hundreds of “professional” cleaning companies on the market today, hiring a legitimate company doesn’t seem like a task that would require a lot of effort.
 However, there are integral differences between a “professional” service and a good, high-quality, professional cleaning company.
 Many businesses find this out the hard way and end up switching cleaning companies due to one, or more, of the following reasons.

 1. Unclear, or Unfair, Prices

 Some cleaning companies make it difficult to understand the total price of their services.
-Imprecision creates a blanket of fog then a commercial business wakes up to an outrageous invoice.
 Confusion during the bidding process should be considered a red flag.
 If a cleaning company isn’t transparent with you and instead makes the whole thing seem sketchy, don’t sign a contract with them.
 If you’re stuck in a contract with them already, find a way out and switch cleaning companies.
 More often than not an ambiguous contract will mean a reduction in quality, professionalism, and dependability.
 Make sure you know exactly what you’re signing up for in terms of pricing so you can budget adequately and avoid hidden costs.

 2. A Lack of Communication